 Currently in the UK there are three categories of license based on a multitude of factors, predominantly the riders age and kW/bhp output.
 Here’s a brief guide on what you can expect getting your license and what you need to know.
 If you need any help we’re more than happy to help just get in touch!
 First, you must complete a Compulsory Basic Training (CBT) course before being allowed out on the road.
 With this, and a provisional licence, you can ride a moped (defined as less than 50cc and restricted to 28mph) with L-plates.

-By waiting until the age of 17 (even if it means riding a moped on L-plates for a year), you can go for the A1 licence.
-With CBT and theory in the bag, passing the two modules of the practical test now entitles you to ride any bike up to 125cc without L-plates.
-Only when you are 19 or older are you allowed to go for the A2 licence category, which covers motorcycles up to a power output of 47bhp.
+By waiting until the age of 19, you can go for the A2 licence.
+With CBT and theory in the bag, passing the two modules of the practical test now entitles you to ride any bike up to 47 bhp.
 This includes some decent and interesting bikes, many of which have more power as standard but can be restricted to 47bhp (as long as their unrestricted power output is no more than 94bhp).